-The Fund's management fees and costs are payable from the Fund's assets and are not paid directly from your account.
+The Fund's management fees and costs are payable from the Fund's assets (generally those being referable to the relevant class) and are not paid directly from your account.
 Each of these are explained further below.

-For details of the maximum fees permitted under the constitution of the Fund, please refer to 'Maximum allowable fees'.
+For details of the maximum fees permitted under the Fund's constitution, please refer to 'Maximum allowable fees'.